ossner/TUMGAD/Setup.md

 your selections separated by a space (ex: `TRAV AB AVL`) or simply type `X` to generate everything.

+Some PDF viewers cannot handle dynamic reloading of the PDF files, this means, depending on the PDF viewer, you might need to close the viewer before re-generating a file

 Please note that the first execution might take exceptionally long, since LaTeX has to download a multitude of packages.